google/data-quality-monitor/README.md

 Data Quality Monitor (DQM) aims to empower clients with an easy way to monitor their data.
 It can act on any data sitting in Bigquery, including exports from various Google Ads & Marketing Platform connectors.
 The checks/rules are configured with a simple Python file and scheduled as required.
-The output are logs that can be visualised and monitored for subsequent action.
-We also provide templates for common usecases.
+The output are logs that can be visualized and monitored for subsequent action.
+We also provide templates for common use cases.

 ## Resources and Updates